smore-tools/smore-site/src/content/components/counter.md

 That means that all of the following examples will work as you expect them to—keeping prefixes and suffixes intact, counting each number to the same decimal place, and respecting comma-separation.

-For semantic reasons, it is still recommended to only include the

 ---
 ```html
 <smore-counter> $20 </smore-counter>